TULiberalArts/Geographic-Information-Systems/pages/home.md

 <div class="row row-wide">
   <div class="col m12 l4">{% include cards/card2-image.html
     title="Join a Growing Field"
     content="In the Information Age, there is a growing need for job candidates that are able to manipulate large volumes of data.
-We are teaching skills that can be applied across industries, from tech companies to non-profits and governmental agencies." image=""
+Temple University GIS students learn skills that are applicable across industries, from tech companies to nonprofits and governmental agencies." image=""
     button-link="/geographic-information-systems/next-stops#career-opportunities"
     button-text="Learn More" %}